vipulnaik/diet-exercise-health/notes/health-profile.md

   episode](2020-coronavirus-activity-tracker#tuesday-july-28) that
   resolved after a long night's sleep.

+### Childhood diseases

+#### Chickenpox

+I got chickenpox when I was around 4 or 5.

+#### Ear infection

+I got an ear infection before the age of 4, due to which I lost about 60% of my hearing.
+Fortunately, the infection was detected quickly and I was operated on and recovered my hearing.

 ## Injuries

 See [accidents.sql](../sql/accidents.sql) that includes accidents that injured me or damaged my stuff.
-The most significant injuries that affected me bodily are listed below:
+The most significant injuries since 2014 that affected me bodily are listed below:

 * [2022-04-05 fall and phone screen
   crack](2022-04-05-fall-and-phone-screen-crack.md): This was a